gsinclair/whitestone/doc/attest.markdown

 many of the goals, and I liked it and it started tinkering with it.
 My goals now don't match that list precisely, but it was a good start.

-## Differences from Dfect
+## Differences from Dfect (v2.1.0)

 If an error occurs while running an assertion's block, Attest considers it an ERROR only, whereas Dfect will report a FAIL in addition.

+Any error or failure will abort the current test (and any nested tests).
+It is fail-fast; Dfect continues to run assertions after an error or failure.

+Attest has removed the "trace" feature from Dfect (a hierarchical structure reporting on the result of each test, and containing logging statements from the **L** method).
+Consequently:
-Attest does not implement the **L** method (logging).
+* Attest does not have the **L** method
+* Attest does not have the `report` method (it has `stats` instead)

-Attest doesn't make any claim to drop into a debugger or IRB at the point of failure.
-I never _really_ investigated this in Dfect but don't think it worked for me.
-It's not a feature I want to use, and I make no effort to support or document in in Attest.
+Attest does not offer to drop into a debugger or IRB at the point of failure.
+I prefer to use the `ruby-debug` gem and set breakpoints using `Attest.current_test`.

 ## Credits